eugenern/Mock-Draft-Evaluator/README.md

 3. The program will try to identify instances in which a player's name in a mock draft may have been spelled differently than in the actual draft.
 Whenever such an instance is found, the program will ask the user whether or not the two names indeed describe the same player.
 The user should not find themselves having to confirm or deny the equivalence of the exact same pair of names more than once within one execution of the program.
 However, these adjustments will not persist through multiple executions, so they will have to be made each time the program is run.
    * Note that periods are removed from names automatically, and so the program will not need to ask about a pair of names whose spellings only differ by the presence or absence of periods.

-Once the program has completed this processing of the input, it will display each mock draft by organization name and similarity scores as measured by the SequenceMatcher class of Python's difflib module and an implementation of rank-biased overlap (a top-weighted, convergent similarity measure for indefinite rankings).
+Once the program has completed this processing of the input, it will display each mock draft by organization name and similarity scores as measured by the SequenceMatcher class of Python's difflib module and an implementation of rank-biased overlap<sup>1</sup> (a top-weighted, convergent similarity measure for indefinite rankings).

+1: Webber, William, et al. “A Similarity Measure for Indefinite Rankings.” *ACM Transactions on Information Systems*, vol. 28, no. 4, 1 Nov.
+2010, pp. 1–38., doi:10.1145/1852102.1852106.

 ## Future Plans